 - Collect and store only the information that the business requires.
 If it is not demanded by law (e.g. information required for a bill) or not needed for the type of services you offer (e.g. marital status for job application, travel purpose for booking), don’t ask for it.

 - Clearly define roles and responsibilities in the management and the usage of the collected data.
 Train the personnel.
 Instruct them in regards to how the data can be processed and stored (emails, contracts, statistics).

 - Define retention periods and deletion policies.
 The ownership belongs to the customer who can ask to be erased from your system.

 - Protect the data that is collected.
 Use secured providers and partners for processing and storing your databases and files.

 - Employ a data protection officer (DPO).
 Get guidance from experts.
-GDPR insists on one if the company’s core activity consists of processing special categories of data (religion, health, criminal convictions) on a large scale.
+GDPR insists on one of the company’s core activities consists of processing special categories of data (religion, health, criminal convictions) on a large scale.

 - Look out for existing GDPR-ready solutions.
 It doesn’t sound so impossible now, right?
 While one of the advertised frameworks for IT governance and management is COBIT 5, Microsoft comes in handy with its own helper kit.

 By going through these checkpoints and making adjustments wherever they’re needed, you will be able to easily respond to requests from the customer, partners, and supervisory authorities.

 Data privacy is an issue that surrounds technology and it is very rare that we develop a nuanced understanding of how it will affect the product design.
 If you are a developer like me, chances are you won’t have to deal with the fines, but you have to keep in mind the same principles as above.
 Just as it goes with keeping our code clean, let’s keep the processes and flows the same:

 - Identify what customer data your use cases collect (medical information, bank details, cookies, social media content).